DansDesigns/NexOS/README.md

 ## Features

 - **No systemd.** Devuan base with sysvinit/OpenRC.
 Clean, transparent init.
-- **Alternix included.** The installer clones and runs the official Alternix installer as part of setup — the machine boots straight into the desktop.
-  No post-install terminal work, ever.
 - **seL4 microkernel** — formally verified microkernel, compiled natively for your hardware at install time.
-- **Alternative desktops** — if you'd rather not use Alternix: XFCE, LXQt, LXDE, MATE, Openbox, or CLI-only.
 - **Net installer** — small ISO, always installs the latest packages.
-- **WiFi built in** — choose ethernet or WiFi in the installer; credentials carry over to the installed system and reconnect on boot.
-Type `wifi` in a terminal to manage connections.

 ---